Oops in java

 Inheritance

-Inheritance means to pass the properties and methods of parent class to its child class.
-For example:- in real life child have the properties of their parent like your some properties match to your father.
+Inheritance means to pass the properties and methods of the parent class to its child class.
+For example, in real life, children have the properties of their parents, like some of your properties match your father’s.

 This is the parent class